plhsu19/anime-spotlight/README.md

 ## Overview

-"Anime Spotlight" is a responsive web application designed for anime fans to explore, manage, and contribute to a curated list of anime series.
-Developed with React.js and Next.js, it features detailed series information, editing capabilities, and the addition of new entries.
-Critical pages are enhanced by server-side rendering for optimal performance.
-It integrates with "Anime Spotlight API" for robust backend data handling.
+"Anime Spotlight" is a web app for anime fans to explore, manage, and add to a curated anime series list.
+Developed with React.js and Next.js, it features detailed series info, editing capabilities, and new entry addition.
+Critical pages benefit from server-side rendering for better performance.
+It integrates with "anime-spotlight-api" for robust data handling.

 ## Features